 Because there is no way to download the photos from the film to your camera, you need to first develop the film.
 Once you’ve done this, you’ll need to use a scanner to scan the pictures to create a digital file.

 Fortunately, you have a few options to get this done.
-You can either develop and scan the images yourself (if you have the know how and the equipment), drop the camera off at a Wal-Mart or CVS to get developed and scanned, or you can mail them to a company that will develop and scan them for you.
-Read this article about places online that you can get disposable cameras developed and how much it costs.
+You can either develop and scan the images yourself (if you have the know how and the equipment), drop the camera off at a Walmart, Walgreens, CVS to get developed and scanned, or you can mail them to an online photo lab that will develop and scan them for you.
+For places to get disposable film cameras develop see this article about places online that you can get disposable cameras developed, turnaround time and how much it costs.

 I recommend using a company like TheDarkroom.com.
 I’ve used them before and I can’t say enough good things about them.